TienTrinh-Tran/R_Generate_various_Stats/README.md

 # Goal
-This program is to:
+This program serves the following purposes:
-- Combine the carriers' rating premium data from the third-party software and our internally rated premiums (company current rate), for thousands of hypothetical risks in our Pricing Competitive model. provide numerous statistics.
+- Combining the rating premium data from carriers obtained through the third-party software with our internally rated premiums (company current rate) for thousands of hypothetical risks in our Pricing Competitive model.
-- Generate overall Relativity and other summarised data to Excel workbook for team members to use during quarter Rate Review
+- Generating overall Relativity and other summarized data to an Excel workbook.
+This data is intended for use by team members during the quarter's Rate Review process.
-- Generate Factor Relativity for major Rating variables and out graphs & results to an html file.
+- Generating Factor Relativity for major Rating variables.
+- Outputting graphs and statistical summary results to an HTML file.

+Overall, the program facilitates the consolidation and analysis of rating premium data, allowing team members to review and analyze key factors during the Rate Review process.
+Additionally, it provides visual representations and statistical summaries for further analysis and presentation purposes.